-I have just finished preparing the Second Edition of Making is Connecting, to be published in early 2018.
+The *Second Expanded Edition* of Making is Connecting will be published in April 2018.
 I have been tweeting new bits that I like, as I produce them – this Twitter search page will show some of them.

-This fully revised Second Edition includes many new sections as well as three brand new chapters on creative processes, do-it-yourself strategies, and platforms for creativity.
+This fully revised second edition includes many new sections, as well as three new chapters on creative processes, do-it-yourself strategies, and platforms for creativity.